-In this article, we first provide information on semantic modelling of energy systems via component data models, followed by an explanation of the mapping process and application of the semantic data model for generic algorithms.
+In this article, we first provide information on semantic modelling of energy systems with our component data models, followed by an explanation of the mapping process.
+Subsequently, we will show how data points are modeled in accordance with the Project Haystack guidelines and vocabulary and how Haystack entities can be mapped to our component data model.
+Lastly, we will show how to apply the semantic data model in generic algorithms.

-In the context of plants, buildings, districts, and energy systems, a granular approach of semantic modelling allows to master the individuality of such systems.
-For example a heating circuit can thus be composed of semantic component models of boiler(s), pump(s), valve(s), pipe(s), and heat consumer(s).
+A granular approach to semantic modelling allows for better understanding of the individuality of plants, buildings, districts, and energy systems.
+For example, a heating circuit can be composed of semantic component models of boiler(s), pump(s), valve(s), pipe(s), and heat consumer(s).
 Since those semantic models are describing components, we named the data structures to store semantic data component data models.
-Component data models provide generic placeholders describing a certain semantic to assign data to.
+Component data models provide generic placeholders, describing a certain semantic to which data can be mapped.
 Pins are the placeholders for datapoints and their time series data.
 Attributes are the placeholders for meta data.
-To utilize a component data model for a specific project, a component data model is instanced for this project.
+To utilize a component data model for a specific project, a component is instanced for this project.
 The instanced component is individualized for the project by mapping specific datapoints and meta data to their placeholders.

-To put it in a nutshell: Plants, buildings, districts, and energy systems are semantically modeled by individual sets of component data models.
-Mapping datapoints and attributes to those components structures time series and meta data for the modeled system.
+To put it in a nutshell: Large-scale systems such as plants, buildings, districts, and energy systems are modeled using sets of individual component data models.
+Mapping datapoints and attributes to those components, structures time series and metadata for the modeled system.

 Mapping datapoints to pins of instanced components specifies the semantic of datapoints and their component affiliation.
-Information on a component affiliation can be taken from planning documentation, system overviews, and also native meta data generated and collected by aedifion.
+Information on a component affiliation can be taken from planning documentations, system overviews, and also native meta data.

-Mapping attributes to components specifies the instanced component with information about dimension and characteristics of the component.
-Attribute values can be taken from data sheets of technical equipment, planning documentation of the energy system, or can simply be estimated.
+Setting attributes of components adds information about dimension and characteristics of the instanced component.
+Attribute values can be taken from data sheets of technical equipment, planning documentation of the system, or can simply be estimated.